nvmwill/nexmo-developer/_documentation/en/video/guides/using-s3.md

 ---
-title: Vonage Video API archiving using S3 storage
+title: Archiving using AWS S3
 meta_title: Use AWS S3 storage with Vonage Video API archiving.
 description: You can use AWS S3 storage for Vonage Video API archiving.
 product: video
 navigation_weight: 3
 ---

-# Vonage Video API archiving using S3 storage
+# Archiving using AWS S3

-Use the [Vonage API Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) to specify your S3-compliant endpoint or Windows Azure container for completed recordings to be uploaded to.
-(For more information on Windows Azure see [Using a Windows Azure container with Vonage Video API archiving](/video/guides/using-azure).)
+Use the [Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) to specify your S3-compliant endpoint for completed archives to be uploaded to.
+(For more information on Windows Azure see [Archiving using a Windows Azure container](/video/guides/using-azure).)

 You can create an Amazon S3 account at [http://aws.amazon.com/s3](http://aws.amazon.com/s3).

 **Note:** You can also use an S3-compliant storage provider other than Amazon S3.
 We support Cloudian and Google Cloud Storage (accessed using the AWS S3 API) as S3-compatible storage solutions.
 Other S3-compatible services may have feature limitations.

-You will provide the following information to the Video API account:
+You will need to set the following in your Vonage video account:

 * The name of the S3 bucket
 * The access key ID